tungngreen/CheXNet-for-Augmented-Pneumonia/README.md

 # CheXNet-for-Augmented-Pneumonia

-A version of CheXNet was implemented to diagnose Pneumonia based on frontal X-ray images.
+My version of CheXNet was implemented to diagnose Pneumonia based on frontal X-ray images.

 The two Generative Adversarial Networks (GANs), namely CGAN and DCGAN, are used to generate more data for the imbalanced class (Negative).
+They are implemented by @github/tiendatnguyen-vision.
 The dataset folder should be organized as the followings:

 ```
 ---datasets |